AMNIOTIC LIQUID ALLOGRAFT

 Each person’s response to Fluid Flow varies.
 One injection to one body area is usually preformed.
 Repeat treatments can be considered in appropriate situations.
 Individual variation due to severity of injury, area, age, and other factors affect response time.

 A patient is generally sore for up to 1 week and sometimes longer.
 The underlying physiology of Fluid Flow is to engage and encourage one’s own healing response.
 This healing response is the basis for increased soreness.
-Typical needle soreness is possible and to help the muscle soreness resolve itself sooner, massage therapy and moist heat applied to the area is recommended.
-Gentle manipulation techniques, such as myofascial release, strain-counter-strain, or activator gun treatments, are helpful.
-Other modalities that improve circulation and assist the healing from Fluid Flow include acupuncture, Rolfing, electrical stimulation, magnets, infrared heat, and ultrasound.
-It is very important to avoid anti-inflammatory medications and ice application, as these may decrease the effectiveness of the healing response.
+Therefore, avoid interventions that interfere with the “natural healing process”.
+Typical needle soreness is possible and massage therapy and moist heat applied to the area can be helpful.
+Gentle manipulation techniques and other modalities that improve circulation and assist the healing from Fluid Flow include acupuncture, Rolfing, myofascial release, activator gun treatments, electrical stimulation, magnets, infrared heat, and ultrasound.
+All these activities may improve circulation to the treated area.

 13710 Olive Boulevard (Primary Office)